- Annamaria Orban, Budapest University of Technology and Economics (BME), Hungary, email@example.com

 This track focuses on advancing our knowledge of what makes communities, cities, and regions more resilient in the face of accelerating and interconnected shocks and stresses, from the COVID-19 pandemic to climate change.
 The concept of resilience is closely related to sustainability and integral to the Sustainable Development Goals, but it is not limited to environmental challenges.
 Resilience represents an interdisciplinary, holistic, and proactive approach for tackling interconnected and complex problems that cut across the urban-rural divide.
 The Resilience Alliance defines social-ecological resilience as a system’s ability to withstand change and still maintain the same functions and structures, to self-organize, and to learn and adapt.
 It is necessary to seek a balance between resilience as an attempt to maintain the status quo and transformative resilience, which seeks to avoid collapse through change.
 This regular and rhythmic dance between chaos and order, between stability and transformation is fundamental to complex adaptive systems.

 Similarly, urban and regional resilience is not just the ability to withstand or bounce back from crises, but to proactively transform unsustainable and unjust systems and behaviors.
 It encompasses different actors, sectors, and systems across spatial and temporal scales.
 Human health and wellbeing must be at the heart of any effort to build urban or regional resilience, but balancing human demands with the resilience of the more-than-human opens the door to alternative perspectives on what constitutes resilient ‘outcomes’ and over what timeframe(s).
 This further complicates debates on the resilience of urban and regional systems and highlights the importance of interspecies and intergenerational justice.
-Today, COVID19 is changing the way we perceive urban spaces, how we live them, and thus the relationship between urban centers and surrounding regions.
-It is increasingly clear that urban resilience is not only an issue that concerns cities, but also entire regions.
+Since COVID-19, the way we perceive urban spaces, how we live in them and thus the relationship between urban centers and surrounding regions have been changing.

-The aim of the sessions in this track is to bring together the latest insights on what urban and regional resilience means in today’s world in crisis.
-We also aim to identify innovations that are enhancing communities’ resilience (broadly defined) in different urban areas or regions.
+The sessions in this track aim to bring together the latest insights on urban and regional resilience in today’s crisis world.
+We also aim to identify innovations that enhance communities’ resilience (broadly defined) in different urban areas or regions.

 Examples of topics that would fit in this track include: